carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > Conda functionality when mixing packages installed with Conda and Pip.
 {: .callout}

-If you find yourself needing to install a Python package that is only available via PyPI, then you should first install `pip` into your Conda environment and then use that `pip` to install the desired package from PyPI.
+If you find yourself needing to install a Python package that is only available via PyPI, then you should use that `pip`, which is installed automatically when you create a Conda environment with Python, to install the desired package from PyPI.
 Using the `pip` installed in your Conda environment to install Python packages not available via Conda channels will help you avoid difficult to debug issues that frequently arise when using Python packages installed via a `pip` that was not installed inside you Conda environment.

 > ## Conda (+Pip)
 >
 > Pitfalls of using Conda and `pip` together can be avoided by adopting the following practices.
 >
 > * Always be sure your desired environment is *active* before installing anything using `pip`.
-> * Always explicitly install `pip` in *every* Python-based Conda environment (`conda install pip`).
 {: .callout}

 > ## Installing packages into Conda environments using `pip`